ewanlee/video_title_classification/README.md

-This project is developed under python2, Ubuntu Server 16.04 and use one GPX 1080 Ti card.
+This project is developed under python2, Ubuntu Server 16.04 and I use one Nvidia GPX 1080 Ti graphic card.

-Notice that the word2vec model file do not upload to this repository because of Github upload limits.
+Notice that the word2vec model files are not uploaded to this repository because of Github upload size limitation.

-You can find the model file at [here](https://pan.baidu.com/s/1o89R8Oa)
+You can find the model files at [here](https://pan.baidu.com/s/1o89R8Oa).

-I use three model:
+I have used three models:
 - TextCNN
 - TextRNN
 - TextRCNN

+Model define files are as follows:
+- textcnn.py
+- textrnn.py
+- textrcnn.py

+Model training files are as follows:
+- train_cnn.py
+- train_rnn.py
+- train_rcnn.py

+You can view more details on comments in source code.

-For now, I get the best multi-class classification accuracy bt use TextCNN.
-The hyperparameters are write in code.
+For now, I get the best multi-class classification accuracy by use TextCNN.
+The hyperparameters have written in code.